SpringerPE/cf-grafana-buildpack/README.md

 # cf-grafana-buildpack

-Cloudfoundry buildpack to deploy grafana 6 and get it automatically configured.
+Cloudfoundry buildpack to deploy Grafana 9 and get it automatically configured.
 This buildpack is able to automatically setup a database from a service broker instance (both mysql and postgres are supported) if no database connection is provided it will use a sqlite database.